Chris Evans (presenter): Personal life

 Evans is a first cousin of the father of former Scottish Rugby internationals Max Evans and Thom Evans.

-Evans is a supporter of the Labour Party; he also donated £100,000 to former Labour MP Ken Livingstone's mayoral campaign when he stood as an independent candidate in 2000.
 Evans is also an ambassador for The Scout Association.

-On 15 November 2016, Evans was awarded an honorary degree from York St John's University, he was presented this by university's chancellor Archbishop Dr John Sentamu at York Minster.

-On 3 May 2018, Evans' mother Minnie died, at the age of 92.
-His Radio 2 Breakfast show was presented, until 8.30, by regular co-presenter Vassos Alexander.
+On 15 November 2016, Evans was awarded an honorary degree from York St John University; he was presented this by university's chancellor Archbishop Dr John Sentamu at York Minster.
+On 3 May 2018, Evans's mother Minnie died at the age of 92.

+On 21 August 2023, Evans revealed he was being treated for melanoma; on 20 September, he revealed he was now cancer-free.

+In August 2023 Evans flipped over an auto rickshaw at his own festival in Hampshire and two passengers sustained minor injuries.

 Shows hosted

 The following lists are the main shows Evans has presented: